kodlekereanup/games/tictactoc_c/README.md

 O : 3 * HORIZONTAL + 3 * VERTICAL + 2 * DIAGONAL = 8

 No matter who chooses what at initPlayer(), X always plays first

+# BUG

+Check makefile, its not written correctly.